 Snap Store was anticipated), thereby allowing the use of a Plugin to add Snap and later, Flatpak support.

-Synaptic was not built with such a premise, but was built for APT and use of apt on a personal computer.
+not built with such a premise, but was built for APT and use of apt on a personal computer.

 As such, there is "nothing to plug in to" in Synaptic.

 And it's superior to snap and flatpak IMHO!

 But, is it possible for the devs to modify it as such??
 Not that I request such feature in Synaptic, but I'm just curious because I'm not a technical person to begin with

 Which one is it??
 The apt packages??
 If it is, I'm also with you.
 Apt packages mostly don't require too much storage spaces to download and install in my experience.